ax-llm/ax/src/docs/src/content/docs/guides/dsp.md

 ## DAP prompt tuning

 What if I want more performance or I want to run this with a smaller model.
-I was old you can tune your prompts with DSP.
+I was told you can tune your prompts with DSPy.
 Yes, this is true you can do this.
 In short you can using a big LLM to generate better examples for every prompt you use in your entire flow of prompts.

 ```typescript